-Using IAM policy conditions for fine-grained access control - Amazon EventBridge
+Using IAM policy conditions in Amazon EventBridge - Amazon EventBridge

 To grant permissions, you use the IAM policy language in a policy statement to specify the conditions when a policy should take effect.
 For example, you can have a policy that is applied only after a specific date.